aayushi173/EV-Charging-Toronto/README.md

 Data was sourced from open data Toronto portal https://open.toronto.ca/dataset which is contained in a R Library: library(opendatatoronto).
 Link to download the Traffic Data: https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/
 Link for business information: https://open.toronto.ca/dataset/municipal-licensing-and-standards-business-licences-and-permits/.

-[Change] Data used for the project can be found in the Data folder. (.../Data/Toronto/)
+Data downloaded from source for purpose of analysis.
+Utilizing the library(opendatatoronto) library presented limitation for number of records. (limited to the max of 32000 records).

 ## Code File: